🟨 JavaScript Basics for Freshers

 A data type defines the kind of data a variable can hold.
 JavaScript is a dynamically typed language, which means you don’t need to declare the data type when creating a variable — JavaScript figures it out automatically.

-▶️ To check a variable's data type, use the typeof()
+▶️ To check a variable's data type, use the typeof() function.

 📦 Primitive Data Types: